buksy90/words-pexeso/README.md

 - Remove unwanted words.
 - Add new custom words manually (must pass same validation rules).
 - Confirm the list (stored in `state.confirmedWords` via `useWordSetup`).

+Note on confirmation behavior

+- The app now allows confirming words even when some entries are invalid.
+When you click "Confirm Words" the current list (including any invalid entries) is saved into `state.confirmedWords` and persisted to localStorage under `pexeso_words_state_v1`.
+- The UI still highlights invalid words and shows a warning, but the Confirm button is enabled as long as there is at least one word.
+Any inline edits are written back to the underlying state before confirmation so the confirmed list reflects the user's latest edits.

 Persistence: